solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

     GO
     ```

-4. Select and run the next SQL block.
+4. Select and run the following SQL block.
 The `CREATE EXTERNAL DATA SOURCE` command provides the connection information for a storage account.
 In this case, it references the Azure Open Datasets storage account.

     ```sql
     IF NOT EXISTS (SELECT * FROM sys.external_data_sources WHERE name = 'nyctlc_azureopendatastorage_blob_core_windows_net')